JANUARY 2026

 Booking a place on a Workshop

-Members may request a place on a workshop (first come, first served basis) at any time up to the Oast meeting before the workshop by completing a Workshop booking form (2024)
+Members may request a place on a workshop (first come, first served basis) at any time up to the Oast meeting before the workshop by completing a Oast Workshop Booking Form:

-You can obtain a workshop booking form from the Members’ table at each Oast Quilters meeting; via the Workshop Booking Form on the website or downloading the booking form below: (click on the link)
+You can obtain a workshop booking form from the Members’ table at each Oast Quilters meeting, or by downloading the booking form here (click on the link):

 Verbal booking is not accepted.
 The only way to book a workshop is by submitting a booking form, either electronic or paper.